Summer Seminars: USMA, USNA, USAFA & USCGA

 It appears all of these programs will be held in person in 2022, with some schools adding a 'virtual' session as an option.
 The facts may change so have a Plan 'B' in mind.
-Last year (2020), the Naval Academy and Coast Guard Academy held virtual programs.
-Several of my students attended each one and enjoyed the virtual programs.
-The other two academies cancelled their seminars.
+In 2021, all four schools (USAFA, USMA, USNA and USCGA) held virtual programs.
+Several of my students attended a few of them and enjoyed the virtual programs.
 This year, with lots of experience under their belts, the academies will be able to hold the seminars in person safely.
 However, it appears all of them have back-up plans to hold virtual programs if they decide that in-person seminars are not feasible.
 By the way, I recommend receiving the full COVID-19 vaccination regime to ensure you can attend the seminar in person.

 But, as I noted, attending the seminar is a bonus as the most important aspect is to apply and initiate your application(s) for an appointment.
 Feel free to decline the invitation if you decide you cannot travel and attend safely.
 Your health and well being are much more important than your participation in the summer programs.

 Yes, there is a fee for the in-person programs.
 You must provide your own transportation and the seminar fees vary from about $300 - $600.
 You will find more details at each of the academy admissions websites.
 There are also some limited funds to provide financial aid to deserving students.